-Bonny Eagle Adult Education offers a variety of educational workshops, and information on buying a home, using Quickbooks for business and personal use, on financial aid opportunities for college, and financial and retirement planning.
-Register by calling (207) 929-9185 or online at www.sad6.maineadulted.org.
+Bonny Eagle Adult Education offers a variety of educational workshops, computer classes, courses for small businesses, workshops on financial aid for college, as well as workshops on financial and retirement planning.
+Register by calling (207) 929-9185 or see our course offerings online at www.sad6.maineadulted.org.

 CA$H Maine (Creating Assets, Savings and Hope), supported by United Way, is a partnership of community leaders and industry experts working together to help individuals and families achieve long-term financial stability.
 Through community and workplace outreach, these partnerships encourage individuals and families in Maine to find ways to make the most of their money.
 Check out their website for online resources or information on free money management courses.
 Or, stop by one of their ten locations throughout the state for free in-person financial advice from trained volunteers.

 The Finance Authority of Maine (FAME) offers a variety of free resources, tools, and classroom curriculum designed to assist students, parents, and educators with understanding the important elements of successful money management.
 FAME will also provide presentations upon request on a variety of financial education topics and the Claim Your Future game.

 Girl Scouts of Maine offers a financial empowerment curriculum for Girl Scout members, serving girls K-12 throughout the state of Maine.
 The curriculum gives girls the opportunity to build their business savvy and hone their financial literacy skills.
 Materials are intended for purchase by Girl Scout members but may also be purchased by the general public.